In this section

 Finally, it is important to ensure that service of the notice to vacate complies with the service requirements in s 506(3) of the RTA, particularly having regard to the minimum notice period.

 Equivalent requirements apply to the forms of notices to vacate for rooming house residents (s 142ZT), caravan park residents (s 206AZI) and Part 4A site tenants (s 207ZK) (see Forms 11, 16 and 22 of the Regulations respectively for the form of notice to vacate required).
-More extensive requirements apply to notices to vacate issued to residents of specialist disability accommodation (s 498ZH(6)).
+More extensive requirements apply to notices to vacate issued to residents of specialist disability accommodation.

 Notices to vacate can be given by the residential rental provider for a number of reasons.
 These are listed in ss 91ZI to 91ZZM of the RTA.
-See the table below that collects the reasons a notice to vacate can be given.
+See Overview of Notices to Vacate for the different reasons that NTVs can be given.
 Equivalent provisions apply to rooming house residents (RTA Part 3, Division 10, Subdivision 4), caravan park residents (RTA Part 4, Division 9, Subdivision 4) and Part 4A site tenants (RTA Part 4A, Division 11, Subdivision 5).

 Some of these sections provide for special requirements that the notices must comply with.
 Where these conditions exist, they have been noted in the table.

 There is a notice period stipulated for each reason for issuing a notice to vacate.
 The notice period should be calculated as being the day after the minimum notice period expires, plus any additional time taken for service.
 For information on the time required for service via post, see VCAT’s page on service.